 AASB 112 Income Taxes as amended incorporates IAS 12 Income Taxes as issued and amended by the International Accounting Standards Board (IASB).
-Paragraphs that have been added to this Standard (and do not appear in the text of IAS 12) are identified with the prefix "Aus" or "RDR", followed by the number of the relevant IASB paragraph and decimal numbering.
+Australian-specific paragraphs (which are not included in IAS 12) are identified with the prefix "Aus" or "RDR".
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.